Yale/Stanford Johnson & Johnson Global Health Scholars Program

 It is the applicant’s responsibility to make sure that the letters of recommendation have been submitted.
 Incomplete applications will not be reviewed.

-To confirm the receipt of your packet, please contact Laura at email@example.com.
+To confirm the receipt of your packet, please contact Michelle at email@example.com.

 Site Selection & Assignment

 Please note that these rotations require a commitment of six weeks, which does include travel time to and from the US.
+The number of weeks for the rotation is not negotiable.
 We will make site and date assignments based on the information in the application and on the needs of our sites.
 Please plan on scheduling vacation before or after your rotation, not during.

 Selection is based upon site availability, dates which residents and senior physicians are available for rotations, and desired experiences.
 Previous international health experience is not a criterion for participation at the resident level.